npms-io/npms-analyzer/docs/architecture.md

 - Get number of downloads over time
 - Get number of dependents

-### Evaluation
+#### Evaluators

-The evaluation phase uses the `info` object that was previously collected to evaluate different aspects of the module.
+The evaluators take the `info` object that was previously collected and evaluate different aspects of the module.
 These aspects are divide in four categories:

 - quality
 - popularity
 - maintenance
 - personalities

-#### quality
+##### quality

 Quality attributes are easy to calculate because they are self contained.
 These are the kind of attributes that a person looks first when looking at the module.